|Nutritional Guidelines (per serving)|

 1 1/2 cups cubed havarti cheese

 In a large pot filled with boiling, salted water, cook the pasta according to the package directions.
 Place the frozen peas in the colander, then drain and rinse the pasta (it will simultaneously thaw the peas).
 Shake well to remove excess water.

 In a medium mixing bowl, add the mayonnaise, yogurt, honey mustard, lemon juice, chives, paprika, salt, and pepper.
 Mix the dressing well and adjust to taste.

 Assemble the salad in the serving bowl you intend to use.
-Add the pasta and peas, then the salmon, bell pepper, and Havarti cheese.
+Add the pasta and peas, then the salmon, bell peppers, and havarti cheese.
 Top with the dressing.

 Gently toss to combine.
 Cover and chill for at least 1 or 2 hours in the refrigerator.

 - Covered, the salad will keep for up to two days in the refrigerator.
 It will become dry the longer it sits, so don't wait too long to finish it up.